keymanapp/keyboards/release/b/burushaski_girminas/README.md

 Description
 -----------

-Burushãski Girminas is a Latin-based keyboard developed by Quwat K. Sunny.
-It was developed primarily for Burushãski of Yasin.
-It can flawlessly be used in other variants of Burushaski as well as shina and khowar.
+Burushaski Girminas is latin/Roman based keyboard developed by Quwat K. Sunny using the orthography approved by Buruśo Mahraka, a representative body of all three varieties of Buruśaski from Hunza Nagar and Yasin.

 Links